Skip to content

 By Petr Samokhin

 To convert SVG to PNG on Windows, choose the final pixel dimensions first.
-SVG stores vector shapes and can scale for different uses.
-PNG stores a fixed grid of pixels, so a logo for a PowerPoint slide, a software asset, and a vendor upload should not automatically use the same export size.
+SVG stores vector shapes.
+PNG stores a fixed grid of pixels, so a logo for a slide, a software asset, and a vendor upload should not automatically share the same export size.

-1. Add one or more SVG files to GetCompress.
+1. Drop one or more SVG files into GetCompress .

 2. Choose PNG as the output format.

-3. Enter the dimensions required by the website, application, document, or upload form.
+3. Enter the dimensions required by the website, app, document, or upload form.

-4. Preview the result and export it beside, not over, the SVG source.
+4. Preview the result and export beside, not over, the SVG source.

 Follow exact portal dimensions when provided.
-For high-density displays, test around twice the rendered width rather than exporting every PNG at an arbitrary large size.
+For high-density displays, test around twice the rendered width.

 1. Open the SVG in Inkscape for Windows.

-3. Choose whether to export the page, visible drawing, or a selected object.
+3. Choose page, visible drawing, or a selected object.

 4. Set the PNG width or height in pixels.